 It is well known that some students are managing on limited funds.
 At times this financial hardship can affect students' ability to work, their health and general welfare.
 There are a number of ways in which these difficulties can be alleviated; please speak to your tutor for further advice.
 The college also offers funding to support study, travel, language learning, and sport; futher details are provided below.

 The College encourages applications from Junior Members for grants towards expenses incurred in relation to their academic studies.
 This might include travel to and attendance at academic conferences, and expenses incurred in respect of fieldwork and language courses.
-Procedures for study grants have changed for 2015 so applicants should read all of the following before making an application:
+Applicants should read all of the following before making an application:

 - Applicants must ensure that their Tutor receives their application by midday on the Wednesday one week before the College Grants Committee meeting at which it is to be considered.
-The Grants Committee meets twice per term on the dates indicated in the College Calendar 2016-17.
+The Grants Committee meets twice per term.

-- Applications will not normally be considered from students who have received more than £2500 (excluding hardship awards) during their course of study.
+- Applications will not normally be considered from students who have received more than £2,500 (excluding hardship awards) during their course of study.
 Grants towards medical electives are normally capped at £1500, and grants towards internships are normally capped at £1000.

 - Assistance will not normally be offered for expenses incurred in connection with a course requirement.

-- Assistance will not normally be offered for the purchase of standard electronic equipment although specialist equipment might be considered.
+- Assistance will not normally be offered for the purchase of standard electronic equipment.

 - Expenses will normally be reimbursed retrospectively.
-Successful applicants will be issued with an expense claim form that should be returned to the Tutorial Office together with receipts for all expenses incurred.
+Successful applicants will receive a letter from the Senior Tutor giving details of when they should present receipts for all expenses incurred to the Tutorial Office.
 Students should inform their Tutor if retrospective reimbursement would cause financial hardship.

 - In cases where a student is attending a conference but not presenting a paper or poster, the College will normally only consider contributing up to 50% of the cost of attendance.